strimzi/strimzi-kafka-operator/topic-operator/src/main/java/io/strimzi/operator/topic/v2/DESIGN.md

 It follows that reducing the cost of those `Admin` operations will allow the steady-state UTO to cope with larger numbers of `KafkaTopic`.
 Kafka provides a useful mechanism for getting higher throughput for metadata operations: batching.

-For this reason the UTO tries to make use of the request batching supported by the Admin client.
-It does this by using a similar heuristic to that used in the Apache Kafka `Producer` client: Trading a bit of latency (in the form of a configurable "linger" duration) to in order to collect a batch of items to achieve higher throughput.
 For this reason the UTO tries to make use of the request batching supported by the `Admin` client.
 It does this by using a similar heuristic to that used in the Apache Kafka `Producer` client: Trading a bit of latency (in the form of a configurable "linger" duration) to in order to collect a batch of items to achieve higher throughput.
 Thus rather than reconciling individual KafkaTopics the UTO reconcilate batches of KafkaTopics.
 * The batches are created on each iteration of the `BatchingLoop.LoopRunnable`.
-* Once a batch is created, the topics within it are reconciled together through to completion.
+* Once a batch is created, the topic events within it are reconciled together through to completion (1 iteration of `LoopRunnable` => 1 batch => N topic events).
-  I.e. there is a single point of batching and topics in same batch will be reconciled together an complete reconciliation in that same batch.
 * It is only `Admin` operations that are batched, because Kubernetes' API doesn't support batching.

 The items in a batch are not simply `KafkaTopics`, but upserts to, and deletions of, `KafkaTopics`.